kritth/DotaWardrobe/README.md

 # DotaWardrobe
-Repository for Dota Wardrobe add-on from Dota 2 workshop
+Repository for Dota Wardrobe add-on from Dota 2 workshop, link to the workshop: http://steamcommunity.com/sharedfiles/filedetails/?id=405508976

 Notes: